btzr-io/gwj-25/GDD.md

 ## Gameplay

 - 2D platform.
-- A guy that have a sort of power : a dark and a light one.
-When he switch world change.
+- A guy that has a sort of power : a dark and a light one.
+When he switches the world changes.
+- Player has to get a "key"
 - Forbidden fruit could be some kind of button that show both of the worlds.
 - No hud : no live or informations, only object are show.